rhprasad0/homelab/README.md

 ### Security
 The cluster is sitting behind a double NAT set up which isolates it from the rest of the network.
 This was a breaking change!

+Kubernetes Sealed Secrets is being used to encrypt credentials prior to being committed to this public repo.

 Tailscale is up and running on the cluster with an exit node configured so as to act as a pseudo VPN.
 Saves money if a VPN service is needed for security reasons while on the go.